i3/i3/.github/CONTRIBUTING.md

 5. Please note that i3 does not support compositors (e.g. compton).
 If you encountered the issue you are about to report while using a compositor, please try reproducing it without a compositor.

+## i3 feature requests

+1. Read the [project goals](https://i3wm.org) on the website and make sure that they are compatible with the feature you want to suggest.
+2. We are generally happy with the current feature set of i3 and instead focus on maintenance such as stability and fixing bugs.
+New features will rarely be considered if they require additional configuration and/or commands, or if they add significant complexity (either through the exposed configuration or mental complexity) to the project.
+3. Explain in detail what problem the feature addresses and why existing features fall short.
+4. Consider whether the feature could instead be implemented using the [IPC](https://i3wm.org/docs/ipc.html) or other external tooling.

 ## Pull requests